I-am-Sm1l3/PDF2IMG/README.md

 ## Overview

-This is a simple Python script that extracts each page of a PDF document and saves it as an individual PNG image.
+This is a simple Python script that extracts a specific page of a PDF document or all pages and saves the page as an individual PNG image.
 It uses the **PyMuPDF** library (imported as `fitz`) for handling PDF files.

 ## Features

-- **Extract Pages**: Convert all pages of a PDF to PNG images.
+- **Extract Pages**: Convert a specific page or all pages of a PDF to PNG images.
-- **Easy to Use**: Just specify the PDF file and run the script.
+- **Easy to Use**: Just specify the PDF file and page number.
+Use `all` to extract all pages.
 - **Organized Output**: All images are saved in a dedicated folder.

 ## Requirements